Best set-top boxes: The best affordable and premium PVRs

 - Requires a satellite dish

-The Sky Q is a smart looking box, with a design that arguably set the tone for all the set-top boxes that followed like the BT TV Box Pro.
-Its form factor is much more attractive than the utilitarian design of the Virgin V6 box.
+The design Sky Q set the tone for all other boxes that followed like the BT TV Box Pro, and Virgin V6 box.

-Sky’s UI is one of the best in the business in our opinion, offering a convenient means of finding on-demand content, recordings and browsing the TV guide.
-It’s clean in appearance, loaded with images for a more visual-based means of interaction as well as convenient text descriptions.
+Sky’s UI is one of the best in the business, offering a convenient means of finding on-demand content, recordings and browsing its TV guide.
+It has a clean appearance, loaded with images for a more visual-based means of interaction as well as convenient text descriptions.
 There are dedicated sub-menus for different categories or types of programming, which comes handy for more specific searches.

 Sky Q supports a multi-room configuration with additional Mini boxes.
 These are small devices that connect to other TVs to stream content from the main box.
-The Mini Boxes only support HD while the main Q box streams in 4K, which we found to be a disappointing development, especially if the Mini box is connected to a 4K TV.
+The Mini Boxes only support HD though, while the main Q box streams in 4K.
+We found that disappointing, especially if the Mini box is connected to a 4K TV.

-Sky’s range of content is vast and arguably the best on this list, with US dramas, comedies, films, thousands of TV box-sets and sport in the Premier League and Formula One but the subscriptions are not particularly cheap – this is very a much a premium service.
-The UHD content is better than any other service provide we’ve reviewed, and there is paid content though the Sky Store that provides access to instant downloads.
+Sky’s range of content is vast, with US dramas, comedies, films, thousands of TV box-sets and sport in the Premier League and Formula One but the subscriptions are not particularly cheap – this is a premium service.
+The UHD content is better than any other service we’ve reviewed, and there is paid content though the Sky Store that provides access to instant downloads.

-There is now the option of Sky Stream, which includes Atmos and Dolby Vision HDR among its specs, for those who want a streaming-based solution
+There is now the option of Sky Stream, which includes Atmos and Dolby Vision HDR among its specs, for those who want a streaming-based solution.
+EE TV also provides some competition in the streaming market.
+You can read our first impressions of that service.

 Reviewer: David Ludlow